EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 1. Click **Save**.
 1. Return to the File Manager browser tab.
-1. Click the browser back button to return to the Hello World dashboard.
+1. Click the browser back button to return to the Example dashboard.
-1. Refresh the page to see `hello-world.sh` in the Project Directory.
+1. Refresh the page to see `hello-world.sh` listed in the Project Directory panel.

 Create a job launcher:

-1. Within Launchers, click **New Launcher**.
+1. Within the Launchers panel, click **New Launcher**.
-1. Enter **Launcher Name**: Hello World Launcher.
+1. Enter **Launcher Name**: Example Launcher.
 1. Click **Save**.
-1. The Hello World dashboard will reappear with Hello World Launcher under Launchers.
+1. The Example project dashboard will reappear with Example Launcher listed in the Launchers panel.
-1. Within Launchers, Hello World, click **Edit**.
+1. Within the Launchers panel for Example Launcher, click **Edit**.
 1. A page will appear which allows you to edit the launcher configuration.
 1. Select a back-end, **Cluster**.

     **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

-1. Select **Script**: hello-world.sh, leave as-is.
+1. Select **Script**.
+By default this will be `hello-world.sh`, so leave as-is.
 1. Click **Add new option** to add job submission options:
     * For each option, a drop-down menu allows you to select a field, one of Hours, Queues, Account, Job Name, Log Location, Nodes, Environment Variable, Cores.
     * Once selected, click **Add** to add that field to the form.
     * Once added, enter the value for the field.
     * Add the following options and values:
-        * **Job Name**: hello-world-job
+        * **Job Name**: example-job
         * **Log Location** output.log
         * **Nodes**: 1
         * **Cores**: 1
         * **Hours**: 1
 1. Click **Save**.

 !!!
+Note

+    For Slurm, the job name as submitted to Slurm via a launcher is the job name specified in the launcher with a `sys/dashboard/project-manager/` prefix, for example `sys/dashboard/project-manager/example-job`.

+!!!
 Tip

-    For Slurm, launcher options (e.g., Hours, Queues, Account, Job Name, Log Location, Nodes, Environment Variable, Cores) can additionaly or alternatively be provided in the bash script you select as your script (e.g., `hello-world.sh` above).
+    For Slurm, the launcher options (e.g., Hours, Queues, Account, Job Name, Log Location, Nodes, Environment Variable, Cores) can additionaly or alternatively be provided as Slurm directives in the bash script you select as your script (e.g., `hello-world.sh` above).
 For example

         ```bash
-        #SBATCH --job-name=hello-world
+        #SBATCH --job-name=example-job
         #SBATCH --output=output.log
         #SBATCH --ntasks=1
         #SBATCH --time=01:10:00
         #SBATCH --mem-per-cpu=100
         ```

+    Values provided in the launcher ovveride those provided as directives.

 Launch the job:

-1. Within Launchers, Hello World, click **Launch** to run the job.
+1. Within the Launchers panel for Example Launcher, click **Launch**.
-1. Under Active Jobs, a 'NNN Queued' tag will appear, where 'NNN' is the job ID, e.g., 225', created by the job scheduler e.g., Slurm.
+1. Within the Active Jobs panel, a 'NNN Queued' button will appear, where 'NNN' is the job ID, e.g., 225', created by the job scheduler e.g., Slurm.
 1. 'NNN Queued' will change to 'NNN Running' once the job starts running.
 1. 'NNN Running' will change to 'NNN Completed' once the job completes.

 !!!
 Tip

-    Click on a status tag to see information about the job.
+    Click on a status button to see information about the job.

     Click on the **Stop** button to stop a queued or running job.